mastermind222/TheNoteApp/README.md

 about.css----> style for the about page

-Corrections Done Lately: isUserSigned is added.
+Corrections Done Lately: isUserSigned is added ,  editing notes is added.

 Pending Tasks:
 1.Add a Dark Mode.